This is the first in a month-long series on design thinking. This is an elaboration of an article I wrote in 2015.

-When I was in the eight grade, my entire goal was to go unnoticed.
+When I was in the eighth grade, my entire goal was to go unnoticed.
 Fly under the radar.
 Keep away from the Cool Patrol (the people who ran the school social hierarchy).
 I had one friend, this kid named Matt, who I knew from church.
 We were two nerds in a pod.
 And, fortunately for me, he had perfect attendance year after year.

 So that was my system.
 Find one friend and hang out with him and fly under the radar.
 And it worked . . . until one day it didn’t.
 One afternoon, he was gone from school.
 Nothing serious.
 He had a cold.
 But I remember looking out at the sea of students and thinking, “I hope one person invites me to the table.”
 It didn’t happen.
 I tossed my food in the trash and hid out in the restroom (which was nasty because the boys’ restroom was like a little patch of the third world in our fancy first world school).